Committee on the Status of Women in the Economics Profession

 CSWEP Chair and Board

-The CSWEP Chair is Anusha Chari, Professor at the University of North Carolina at Chapel Hill.
+The CSWEP Chair is Linda Tesar, Professor at the University of Michigan.
 View the full list of current CSWEP Board Members.

 Upcoming News, Events, and Deadlines

-• CSWEP invites abstract submissions for paper presentations at seven CSWEP-sponsored sessions at the 2025 AEA/ASSA Meeting in San Francisco, CA, January 3-5, 2025.
-Three sessions will focus on Gender in the Economics Profession, Gender in the Economy, and Gender in Developing Countries; two sessions on Demography (J1, J3, J6, J7) with a focus on gender and race disparities and social policy; and two sessions on Fiscal Policy and Public Finance (H2, H3, H5, H6) with a focus on the post-pandemic landscape.
-For more details, click here.
-Deadline is March 15, 2024.
+• We are accepting abstract submissions for paper presentations at seven CSWEP-sponsored sessions at the 2026 AEA/ASSA Meeting in Philadelphia, PA.
+Three sessions will focus on Gender in the Economics Profession, Gender and Climate Justice, and Gender, Working from Home and Female Labor Supply.
+Two sessions will focus on Economic Theory and two sessions will focus on Global Economy.
+For more information and submission details, click here.
+Extended deadline is April 15, 2025.

 Award Winners